jdimauro/witch-lights/README.md

 ### Install

-Disconnect the neopixels temporarily, and loop the conduit through branches, around trees, along the ground, overhead… whatever path you want the lights to take.
-Then reconnect the NeoPixel cables at each end, and use velcro loops to bind the neopixel strips to the conduit so that there's no bunching or sagging.
+Disconnect the NeoPixels temporarily, and loop the conduit through branches, around trees, along the ground, overhead… whatever path you want the lights to take.
+Then reconnect the NeoPixel cables at each end, and use velcro loops to bind the NeoPixel strips to the conduit so that there's no bunching or sagging.

 ## Troubleshooting